pskd73/typemongoose/README.md

 const UserRepo = new RUser();
 ```

-Here we have two type of objects
+Here you have two type of objects
 1. ```User```
   It is the base object you will get when query.
 You can define methods to it assigning decorator.
 2. ```UserRepo```